cferdinandi/vanilla-js-academy/content/_index.md

 : This program is for people who are *serious* about learning JavaScript.
 The more you put into it, the more you'll get out of it.
 You should be willing to spend at least 4 or 5 hours a week working on your lessons and projects.

 When are office hours held?
-: TBD.
-They're recorded for people who can't attend, and you can submit questions ahead of time if you can't make it.
+: Office hours are held at 12pm (noon) US Eastern to accommodate as many people as possible.
+Days of the week vary, but they're always on a weekday.
+They're recorded for people who can't attend, and you can submit questions ahead of time if you can't make&nbsp;it.

 Does the Vanilla JS Academy cover new ES6 methods?
 : Yes.
 Where applicable, I cover new ES6 functions and browser APIs.
 I also include polyfills when available to push browser support as far back as possible.